 VHF hailing / harassment.

 OCIMF Bridge Cards: The Oil Companies International Marine Forum (OCIMF) Maritime Security Committee has produced a set of bridge cards for use on board vessels transiting the Gulf of Guinea region.
-The cards, which are intended to complement existing industry guidance and the BMP West Arica, were published in December 2020, and cover events such as:
+The cards were published in December 2020, and cover events such as:

 kidnapping of crew,